 - Life experiences.

-This year we are trialling a new approach to home learning.
 We expect parents and carers to listen to their child reading every day, help them practise times tables and number bonds and support them in practising their spellings using the Write/Cover/Check method and by writing sentences.

 However, we are also asking parents and carers to support their children by helping them to complete a series of challenges each term.
 Each child is given a collector’s card with nine curriculum/personal development areas.
 Each teacher gives the children a list of activities or experiences that they can complete over the term.
 When the task is complete they need to show the teacher evidence of this.
 This evidence may be a photograph, leaflet, presentation or simply talking to an adult about their experiences.
 Each child is given a scrapbook in which they can keep their ‘evidence’ for that year.
+Please see google classroom for Home Learning Grids.

 All teachers are willing to discuss the homework or other activities that can be done at home to support the children.

-All KS2 children have a Weekly Planner in which they record their reading and any additional tasks, such as topic pages that they are asked to do.
 As part of their preparation for secondary school Year 6 are given some additional homework.

-All KS1 children have reading record books which are to be completed daily when the children read at home.
+All children have reading record books which are to be completed daily when the children read at home.

 In addition to this we offer our children a chance to extend their learning through the use of different internet sites.
 Links to the websites are on the leaflet below, usernames and passwords can be supplied by your class teacher or the school office.